JayitaSd/SRAI/README.md

 HyDE is an advanced retrieval technique that improves accuracy:

-1. **Why HyDE?** — Instead of embedding your question directly, HyDE generates what an ideal answer might look like, then searches based on that.
-This often finds better matches because answers are more semantically similar to each other than questions are.
+1. **Why HyDE?** Instead of embedding your question directly, HyDE generates what an ideal answer might look like, then searches based on that.
+Answers are semantically closer to other answers than questions are, so retrieval is more accurate.

-2. **Fallback Mechanism** — If the HyDE-generated response contains phrases like "I don't have enough information" or is too short, the system automatically falls back to standard retrieval using your original question.
-This ensures robustness.
+2. **Fallback Mechanism:**  If the HyDE-generated response contains phrases like "I don't have enough information" or is too short, the system automatically falls back to standard retrieval using your original question.

-3. **Configuration** — You can adjust HyDE behavior in `ModelController.java`:
+3. **Configuration:** You can adjust HyDE behavior in `ModelController.java`:
-   - Modify the `hydePrompt` to change how hypothetical answers are generated
+    - Modify `hydePrompt` to change how hypothetical answers are generated
     - Adjust `topK` (currently 10) to retrieve more or fewer chunks
     - Change `similarityThreshold` (currently 0.55) for stricter or looser matching

 ### Text Preprocessing

 The `TextPreprocessor` class handles document cleaning:

-1. **Normalization** — Converts to lowercase and removes special characters (keeps only alphanumeric and spaces)
-2. **Whitespace Normalization** — Collapses multiple spaces into single spaces
+1. **Whitespace Normalization:** Collapses multiple spaces into single spaces
-3. **Trimming** — Removes leading/trailing whitespace
+2. **Trimming:**  Removes leading/trailing whitespace

-This ensures consistent embedding quality and better retrieval accuracy.
+Minimal preprocessing is intentional aggressive character stripping (e.g. removing punctuation) can hurt embedding quality for named entities, dates, and numeric values.

 ### Document Chunking Strategy

-The `TokenTextSplitter` in `RagConfig` uses these settings:
+The `TokenTextSplitter` in `UploadController` uses these settings:

-- **Chunk Size**: 750 tokens — balances context window size with specificity
+- **Chunk Size**: 750 tokens balances context window size with specificity
-- **Min Chunk Size**: 200 characters — ensures chunks have meaningful content
+- **Min Chunk Size**: 200 characters ensures chunks have meaningful content
-- **Min Length to Embed**: 20 characters — filters out very small fragments
+- **Min Length to Embed**: 20 characters filters out very small fragments
-- **Keep Separator**: `true` — preserves chunk boundaries for better context
+- **Keep Separator**: `true` preserves chunk boundaries for better context

-These values are optimized for most document types but can be tuned in `RagConfig.java` for your specific use case.

-### General Best Practices

-- **Vector Store Caching** — The vector store is persisted locally, so the app loads embeddings from disk on subsequent startups.
-This is much faster than regenerating them.
-- **Updating Your Document** — If you modify your document, delete the `vectorstore.json` file so the app regenerates embeddings from the new content on the next startup.
-- **Adding Multiple Documents** — You can easily add more documents by modifying `RagConfig.java` to load multiple text files and combine them in the vector store.
-- **Model Tuning** — Adjust the Gemini model or the max output tokens in `application.properties` to customize the response behavior.
-- **Custom System Prompts** — Edit the system instructions in `ModelController.java` to change how the model responds to your specific use case.
+### OCR Quality

+Tess4J accuracy depends on image quality:
+- Clean, high-resolution scans work excellently
+- Low-resolution or handwritten content may produce noisy output
+- For best results, use images with at least 150 DPI and good contrast
+- The `Estimating resolution as X` warning in the console is normal for images without embedded DPI metadata OCR still runs correctly

+### Session Behaviour

+- Each uploaded document creates a new isolated session
+- Uploading a new file abandons the previous session (it will be evicted after 30 minutes idle)
+- If the chat shows "Session not found or expired", just re-upload your document
+- Session TTL and cleanup interval can be tuned in `SessionStore.java` and `SessionCleanUpScheduler.java`

 ---